-JANICE E. STIPP, age 59, has been a Director of the Company since October 2012 and a Board-designated Audit Committee Financial Expert since February 2015.
+JANICE E. STIPP, age 60, has been a Director of the Company since October 2012 and a Board-designated Audit Committee Financial Expert since February 2015.
 In May 2018, Ms. Stipp retired as Senior Vice President, Chief Financial Officer and Treasurer for Rogers Corporation, a global leader in engineered materials solutions.
 Prior to joining Rogers Corporation in November 2015, Ms. Stipp was Executive Vice President, Chief Financial Officer and Treasurer for Tecumseh Products Company.
 She has also previously served as the Chief Financial Officer for Revstone Industries LLC; Acument Global Technologies, Inc., a Platinum Equity portfolio company; and GDX Automotive, a Cerberus Equity portfolio company.
 Ms. Stipp began her career in 1981 with Lear Siegler Incorporated, working in corporate audit.
 From 1984 to 1999, she worked for General Motors Corp. in a variety of financial roles.
-Ms. Stipp currently serves on the Board of Directors of Commercial Vehicle Group, Inc. (NASDAQ: CVGI), a supplier of cab related products and systems for the global commercial vehicle market.
+Ms. Stipp currently serves on the board of Sappi Limited, a global diversified woodfiber company, and the board of Commercial Vehicle Group, Inc. (Nasdag: CVGI) ("CVGI"), a supplier of cab related products and systems for the global commercial vehicle market.
 She is a member of CVGI's Audit and Nominating and Governance Committees.
 She has previously served on the Board of Directors of Ply Gem Holdings, Inc., a building products manufacturer.
 She is a Certified Public Accountant and holds a bachelor's degree from Michigan State University and a master's degree from Wayne State University.

-Ms. Stipp has over 35 years of financial and accounting experience with a variety of industrial companies.
-For the past ten years, she has served as CFO of both public and private companies.
+Ms. Stipp has over 36 years of financial and accounting experience with a variety of industrial companies.
+Over a period of ten years, she served as CFO of both public and private companies.
 She has a strong background in financial controls, auditing, financial management and accounting, acquisitions and treasury.
 She is experienced in corporate restructuring, having led turnaround efforts at several of the private equity-sponsored companies where she worked.
 In addition to her CFO experience, she has also held the Corporate Controller position and has held several treasury-related positions.
 Given her years of senior-level executive management, she has extensive experience working with boards of directors at several companies.
 Ms. Stipp's financial experience brings valuable knowledge to the Company's Audit Committee in her role as Chairman of the Audit Committee.